fpagliughi/sockpp/README.md

 The library is reaching a stable API, and is on track for a 1.0 release in the near future.
 Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.

-On that note, despite being recently refactored and re-versioned at 0.x, earlier implementations of this library have been in use on production systems since ~2003, particularly with remote, embedded Linux data loggers.
+On that note, despite being recently refactored and re-versioned at 0.x, earlier implementations of this library have been in use on production systems since ~2003, particularly with remote embedded Linux data loggers.
 Things that we now call IoT gateways and edge devices.
 It can be counted on to be reliable.

 To keep up with the latest announcements for this project, follow me at: